Russwater RPG Ruleset

 Ability Score

-The Ability Score you are using to activate the spell or ability.
+The ability score you are using to activate the spell or ability.

 Level

 The power level of the ability is determined by the parameters.
-The larger, longer and more complex the effect the higher the level.
+The larger, longer and more complex the effect, the higher the level.

 These could be related to an ability type, element, damage type, condition, creature type, plane, power source, vocation, school of magic, skills or something made up.